ReFormationPro/ceng_532_distributed_ahc_distalg/docs/cmrouting/results.rst

 Unlike Merlin-Segall, it does not handle topological changes.
 However, due to less number of functionalities it uses less many messages.
 The algorithm was very intuitive and simple to implement.

 ..
+[Lakshmanan1989] K. B. Lakshmanan, Krishnaiyan Thulasiraman, and M. A. Comeau.
+    "An efficient distributed protocol for finding shortest paths in networks with negative weights."
+    IEEE Transactions on Software engineering 15.5 (1989): 639-644.
+..
   Present and discuss main learning points.